If you’re looking for a perfectly runny yolk and fluffy egg whites then you need to follow this recipe for over easy eggs!

 Don’t forget to season: Always sprinkle some salt and pepper on your over-easy eggs.
 It elevates all the flavors in your dish.

-What to Serve with Over Easy Eggs
+How to Serve Over Easy Eggs

 - Avocado Toast